bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 Viewing Functions
 _________________
-The **Layout** button |layout| controls subdividing the viewport for the simultaneous display of one, two or four series.
+The **Layout** button |layout| controls subdividing the viewport for the simultaneous display of up to sixteen series.
 Drag a series into any of the subviewports to display it.
-Clicking in a subviewport gives it focus for mousewheel and cursor drag operations.
+The border surrounding a thumbnail that is being displayed in the viewport area is emboldened.
+Clicking in a subviewport gives it focus for mousewheel and cursor drag operations; the border surrounding such a subviewport changes color to indicate which subviewport has focus.

 .. |layout| image:: OHIFLayout.png
 .. image:: OHIFMultiVP.png

+When multiple series are displayed, and as you scroll through a series in one subviewport, lines in other subviewports of series are drawn to show the corresponding location.

 Of the remaining buttons, some are modal, changing the effect of the cursor drag function.
 A blue line underscores the currently selected mode.
 Other buttons immediately perform some operation on the subviewport that has focus.